DIVD-NL/evidence_uploader/README.md

 ```

 The files have the following meaning:
-* case - The DIVD case number
+* case - The DIVD case number, this needs to be an existing folder in Google Drive
 * scanner - The scan script
 * targets - files that holds the targets
 * batch - The number of lines per scanning job